 Refreshing, thirst-quenching, and nose ticklingly bubbly, the appeal of soda is easy to see.
 But if you don't feel like drinking high fructose corn syrup or artificial sweetener, what's a soda lover to do?
 Make your own, that's what.

-Entries tagged with 'Drink the Book'
+'Drink the Book' on Serious Eats

 Michelle Palm, the mastermind behind the Jelly Shot Test Kitchen blog, is on a mission to elevate the jelled cocktail.
 Her newly released cocktail cookbook, Jelly Shot Test Kitchen reads like the Mr. Boston of jelly shots, with nearly every cocktail you can think of transformed in to a sweet and wobbly bite.
 These bright little shots are equal parts fun cocktail fodder and amateur molecular mixology.